koenrane/KR-new-site/content/welcome-to-the-pond.md

 ![](https://assets.turntrout.com/static/pond.gif)
 Figure: I commissioned this GIF for $270.94.
 I paid a bit extra to ensure the goose honks twice.

-I don't want to be on LessWrong any more.
+I don't want to be on LessWrong anymore.
 Briefly, the site - and parts of the rationality community - don't meet my standards for discourse, truth-seeking, charity, and community health.
 For the most part, I'll elaborate my concerns another time.
 This is a happy post. ❤️

 # Inspiration for the website